 On May 28, 2020, the Company entered into a securities purchase agreement with certain accredited investors (the "Purchasers") for the sale by the Company in a private placement of 6,105,359 shares of the Company's common stock and prefunded warrants to purchase an aggregate of 628,403 shares of the Company's common stock, for a price of \$11.88 per share of the common stock and \$11.87 per prefunded warrant.
 The prefunded warrants are exercisable at an exercise price of \$0.01 and are exercisable indefinitely.
 The Purchasers may exercise the prefunded warrants on a cashless basis in the event that there is no effective registration statement covering the resale of the shares of common stock underlying the prefunded warrants on the date in which the Company is required to deliver the shares.
 The private placement closed on June 1, 2020.
-The aggregate gross proceeds for the issuance and sale of the common stock and prefunded warrants were \$80.0 million; transaction costs totaled \$4.6 million and resulted in net proceeds of \$75.4 million.
+The aggregate gross proceeds for the issuance and sale of the common stock and prefunded warrants were \$80.0 million, transaction costs totaled \$4.6 million and resulted in net proceeds of \$75.4 million.
 The Company's Registration Statement on Form S-3, filed with the SEC on June 26, 2020, registered the resale of 6,105,359 shares of common stock sold and the 628,403 shares of common stock underlying the prefunded warrants.
 MTS Health Partners served as placement agent to the Company in connection with the private placement.
 As partial compensation for these services, the Company issued MTS Health Partners 35,260 shares of common stock.
+In August 2023, the 628,403 shares of prefunded warrants were exercised and the Company received cash proceeds of six thousand two hundred and eighty-four dollars.

-As of March 31, 2023, the Company's Certificate of Incorporation, as amended and restated, authorized the Company to issue up to 115,000,000 shares of \$0.001 par value common stock, of which 43,269,200 shares were issued and outstanding, and up to 5,000,000 shares of \$0.001 par value undesignated preferred stock, of which no shares were issued or outstanding.
+As of September 30, 2023, the Company's Certificate of Incorporation, as amended and restated, authorized the Company to issue up to 115,000,000 shares of common stock, par value \$0.001 per share, of which 43,905,903 shares were issued and outstanding, and up to 5,000,000 shares of \$0.001 par value undesignated preferred stock, of which no shares were issued or outstanding.
 The voting, dividend, and liquidation rights of the holders of the Company's common stock are subject to and qualified by the rights, powers, and preferences of the holders of the preferred stock, if any.
 Each share of common stock entitles the holder to one vote on all matters submitted to a vote of the Company's stockholders.
 Common stockholders are entitled to receive dividends, as may be declared by the board of directors of the Company (the "Board"), if any.
 No cash dividends have been declared or paid to date.

-In September 2022, the Company sold 25,558,750 shares of common stock at a public offering price of \$3.15 per share and received net proceeds, net of underwriting discounts and commissions and offering costs of \$75.2 million.
+In September 2022, the Company sold 25,558,750 shares of common stock at an offering price of \$3.15 per share and received net proceeds, net of underwriting discounts and commissions and offering costs of \$75.2 million.